hosszubalazs/evil_snek/README.md

 1. Obtain [Diablo](https://www.gog.com/game/diablo) from GoG
 2. Checkout the repository, activate the virtual environment, install dependencies
-3. Install Tesseract 4.0 64 bit binary from [UB-Mannheim Tesseract](https://github.com/UB-Mannheim/tesseract/wiki).
-Add `tesseract.exe` to your path.
-You can also check the [PyTesseract](https://pypi.org/project/pytesseract/) installation guide.
-4. Start Diablo in windowed mode in 640x480.
-Diablo should appear in the center of the screen.
+3. Start Diablo in windowed mode.
+Currently the cropping expects that the window title bar is visible, do not use fullscreen-windowed mode.
-5. Start the app: `python evil_snek\app.py`
+4. Start the app: `python evil_snek\app.py`
-6. Marvel in the beauty and uselessness of the currently available OpenCV filters
+5. Marvel in the beauty..

 ## Tooling